bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 ## Energy and morale

-They are calculated in START state.
+They are calculated in the START state.

 They start dropping when your office's number of employees is greater than or equal to 9.
 The minimum value is 10.